 Must districts offer kindergarten?

 Each elementary or unified school district must offer kindergarten classes for all children eligible to attend.
 Once enrolled, children in kindergarten must attend on the same basis as children ages six through eighteen.

 How long is a kindergarten school day?
 (Updated 14-June-2022)

-By statute, the maximum school day in kindergarten is 4 hours (Education Code [EC] 46110).
+By statute, the maximum school day in kindergarten is 4 hours (Education Code [EC] 46111).
 An exception to this statute allows schools that have adopted an early primary program (extended-day kindergarten) to exceed 4 hours (EC 8973).
 Pursuant to EC 37202, TK programs operated by a district must be of equal length to any kindergarten programs operated by the same district.
-A school district may operate a TK and a kindergarten class for different lengths of time if the school district operates an early primary program pursuant to EC Section 8973 or if there is an approved State Board of Education waiver on file.
-The number of required instructional minutes for TK and K is 36,000 minutes per year; the minimum length of instructional time that must be offered to constitute a school day is 180 minutes (EC 46117 and 46201).
+A school district may operate a TK and a kindergarten class for different lengths of time if the school district operates an early primary program pursuant to EC Section 8973.
+The number of required instructional minutes for TK and kindergarten is 36,000 minutes per year; the minimum length of instructional time that must be offered to constitute a school day is 180 minutes (EC 46117 and 46201).

 Do the subject-matter standards apply to kindergarten?

 California's content standards, which are designed to encourage the highest achievement of every student by defining the knowledge, concepts, and skills that students should acquire at each grade level, are available for the core subjects at all grade levels, including kindergarten.
 See the State Board-adopted content standards on the California Department of Education's Web site.

 Is there a parental permission form to continue a student in kindergarten?